 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

-For a glimpse of what life was like in the red rocks during the 12th and 13th century, take a drive to the Palatki Heritage Site.
-These ancient cave dwellings were once the home of the Hopi tribe, and they're now among the largest cave dwellings in the area.
-The pictographs that cover the walls of the site amaze many visitors.
-Travelers also appreciate the informative and enthusiastic staff.
-"This was a beautiful site, with knowledgeable staff who are clearly passionate about their subject," one recent traveler tells TripAdvisor. "[A]n interpreter was available to tell people about the symbols and history of the place."
+For a glimpse of what life was like in the red rocks between A.D.
+1150 and 1350, take a drive to the Palatki Heritage Site.
+These ancient cliff dwellings were once the home of the Hopi tribe and are now among the largest cave dwellings in the area.
+The pictographs that cover the walls of the site impress many visitors.
+Recent travelers also praised the informative and enthusiastic staff.

-To access the site, follow Highway 89A west of the "Y" intersection, then make a right on Forest Road 525.
-Parking is available, but you will need a Red Rock Pass to do so.
-The site is open every day from 9:30 a.m. to 3 p.m., and admission and tours are free.
+To access the site, follow Route 89A west of the "Y" intersection, then make a right on Forest Road 525.
+Parking is available, but you will need to purchase a Red Rock Pass for your vehicle when you get there (a day pass costs $5 per vehicle).
+The site is open every day from 9:30 a.m. to 3 p.m and reservations are required (plan to arrive 10 minutes before your reservation time).
+Admission and tours are free.
+Restrooms, a bookstore and drinking water are available at the visitor center.
 For more information, check out the Palatki Heritage Site website.

 - Thing to Do